 For Race Management matters, the Race Officer makes the final decision.
-All competitors decide for themselves whether they have the competency, equipment and willingness to participate.
+Where decisions are being taken that relate to safety on water, the Patrol Boat Helm makes the final call.
+All competitors decide for themselves whether they have the competency, equipment, and willingness to participate.